unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 Last but not least there were several projects both utilizing Unlock Protocol and tackling Diversity, Equity & Inclusion (DEI) in web3.
-We continue to be passionate about our support of these projects and were so enthusiastic to see so many in this round.
+We continue to be passionate about our support of these projects and we're so enthusiastic to see so many in this round.
 Our friends over at [Blu3 DAO](https://www.blu3dao.com/) continue to do such impressive work educating, preparing and sponsoring hackers in the web3 space.
 The community seems to agree with our take on the work they